-Our approach to complete the IARC begins with object detection, using a downward facing camera to find and determine the current direction of the ground robots.
-Once the ground robots are found, they are given a weight of importance so that our aerial robot can decide which ground robots to interact with first.
+Our approach to complete the IARC begins with object detection; using a downward facing camera to find and determine the current direction of the ground robots.
+In order to ensure that the camera is parallel to the ground, we use a servo to correct for the current angle of Sentinel.
+Once the ground robots are detected, they are given a weight of importance so that our aerial robot can decide which ground robots to interact with first.
 This weight scale changes based on position on the field, trajectory of obstacle robots, and probability of obstacle interference.
-Probability of obstacle interference will be decided using a LIDAR sensor that will detect the obstacle robot's PVC pipes.
-Sentinel will make contact with the ground robots using a flat bottom surface.
-A circular path will be taken towards the robots to conserve momentum.
-Balance and stability of the aerial robot will be maintained by using a PixHawk flight control board and a 3D camera that can detect altitude and horizontal drift.
+Probability of obstacle interference will be decided using a LIDAR sensor that will detect the obstacle robot's vertical pipes.
+In order to save time with obstacles, our aerial robot will detect them using lidar and fly over them while continuing on the originally defined path.
+Sentinel will make contact with the ground robots using a flat bottom surface, capable of performing both the top touch and front blocking interactions.
+In order to interact with the ground robots, once a robot has been located and selected for interaction, Sentinel will use the image frame to control flight movements to center the ground robot for interaction.
+Once the image is centered Sentinel will land on or in front of the robot, depending on which is preferred.
+Balance and stability of the aerial robot will be maintained by using a PixHawk flight control board and optical flow sensor.

 Figure 1.
-Sentinel's Current Assembly
+Sentinel's Current Assembly (without cover shell)